 Dogs: Allowed on the beach October to April

 Safety: Lifeguards are in attendance July to September during peak times of the day in emergency call The Coastguard on 999

-Car Parking: The pay and display car park at Lodmoor is the nearest for Greenhill.
-Free on road parking is also available in roads near the beach but it tends reach capacity early on busy summer days.
+Car Parking: The pay and display car park at Lodmoor is the nearest to Greenhill.
+Free on road parking is also available on roads near the beach but it tends to reach capacity early on busy summer days.

 Refreshments & Facilities: Cafe and toilets in Greenhill Gardens.
-There is also a beach cafe towards the Pier Bandstand end of the beach
+There is also a beach kiosk towards the Pier Bandstand end of the beach

 No Records Found